Skip to content

 rehypePlugins={[[rehypeShiki, { theme: "github-dark" }]]}

-The same rehypePlugins prop is available on InkwellEditor.
+The same rehypePlugins option is available in InkwellEditor.

 Type: string